fcdoc/doc/en/flashduty/conf/template.md

 {{if not (in $k "resource" "body_text")}}**{{$k}}** : {{toHtml $v}}{{end}}{{end}}
 ```

-As shown in the figure below:
+As shown below:

 <img src="https://fcdoc.github.io/img/zh/flashduty/conf/template/1.avif" alt="drawing" style="display: block; margin: 0 auto;" width="500"/>

 If you want to display only key tag information, you can refer to the following code snippet:

-- We have listed some common tags that you can delete at your own pace;
+- We have listed some common tags that you can delete as needed
-- In the Feishu app, the system will automatically delete empty rendering lines (caused by the non-existence of tags) for you, and you can configure it with confidence
+- In the Feishu application, the system will automatically delete empty rendering lines (caused by non-existent tags) for you, so you can configure it with confidence

 ```
 {{if (index .Labels "resource")}}resource：{{toHtml (joinAlertLabels . "resource" ", ")}}{{end}}